 We’ve just told you that everyone should have a warranty but that there are loopholes, and this is the loophole we’re talking about.
-In some cases a warranty is given, but is not valid until it is signed and returned to the manufacturer or point of purchase.
+In some cases, a warranty is given but is not valid until it is signed and returned to the manufacturer or point of purchase.
 This is generally a card in the box of your phone that you need to fill out.
 So what if you didn’t fill out the card and return it, are you flat out of luck?

 That depends.
 Check out the card, is there a way for you to register online?
 If there is, register, and if your registration is accepted you can then make a claim.
-You may also try calling the contact number on the warranty card (if there is one) and asking about more information.
-In some cases you may be allowed to register now and then make a claim.
+You may also try calling the contact number on the warranty card (if there is one) and asking for more information.
+In some cases, you may be allowed to register now and then make a claim.
 However, some companies may compare the purchase date, warranty registration date, and claim date and decide not to honour the warranty.
 This is going to depend on the company in question…

 Option One: Don’t Make a Claim…

 Presuming you have a valid warranty, you are now in the position to make a claim.
 And our first piece of advice for you is: Don’t make a claim at all.
 That might sound silly, but we’re actually serious.
 Why?
-Because claiming on a warranty is often difficult and time consuming, and can be unsuccessful.
+Because claiming on a warranty is often difficult and time-consuming, and can be unsuccessful.
 You stand a much better chance of getting your phone fixed or replaced by relying on the law surrounding the sale of faulty goods.

 The Consumer Rights Act protects you from defective purchases, and claiming using this information is generally easier and more successful than claiming on a warranty.
 Check out

 Rejecting a Faulty Phone: What to Do and How to Get Your Money Back

 in our help section for more info on this route…